$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Method

 \section{Method}

-We design a novel uncertainty-aware camera-based 3D semantic scene completion method ($\alpha$-SSC), which contains the uncertainty propagation from depth models to SSC (Depth-UP) to improve performance of SSC and the hierarchical conformal prediction (HCP) to quantify the uncertainty of SSC.
-Figure~\ref{fig:ssc_pipline} presents the methodology overview.
-The major novelties are: \textit{(1)} Depth-UP quantifies the uncertainty of depth estimation by direct modeling (DM) and then propagates it through depth feature extraction (for semantic segmentation) and building a probabilistic voxel grid map by probabilistic geometry projection (for geometry completion). \textit{(2)} Our HCP calibrates the probability outputs of the SSC model on the geometry and semantic levels.
-First, it predicts the voxel's occupied state by the quantile on the novel KL-based score function as Eq.~\ref{eq:geometric_score}, which can improve the occupied recall of rare safety-critical classes with a small performance overhead under the high-level class imbalance situation.
-Then it generates prediction sets for these predicted occupied voxels, which achieve a better coverage guarantee and smaller sizes of prediction sets.
+We propose $\alpha$-OCC, an uncertainty-aware OCC method integrating Depth-UP for uncertainty propagation and HCP for uncertainty quantification.
+Figure~\ref{fig:occ_pipline} presents the whole methodology overview and the structure of our Depth-UP.
+Figure~\ref{fig:hcp} details our HCP.
+The major novelties are: \textit{(1)} Depth-UP quantifies the uncertainty of depth estimation by direct modeling (DM) and then propagates it through probabilistic geometry projection (for geometry completion) and depth feature extraction (for semantic segmentation). \textit{(2)} HCP calibrates OCC probability outputs.
+First, it predicts the voxels' occupied state by the quantile on the novel KL-based score function as Eq.~\ref{eq:geometric_score}, which can improve the occupied recall of rare safety-critical classes.
+Then it generates prediction sets for predicted occupied voxels, achieving a better coverage guarantee and smaller prediction set sizes.